sherrillmix/hivPair/README.md

     source('runAll.R')

 This will generate PCA, ROC, box and whisker and Bayesian plots in the `out` directory.
+Calculations may take 20-60 minutes.
+The number of Bayesian simulations have been turned down from that used for the paper for computational simplicity.

+Note that the generated plots were tweaked for clarity and presentation prior to inclusion in the paper.

+## Example plots
+Plot output should resemble:

+### PCA

+### ROC

+### Box and whisker

+### Seven lines

+### Bayesian
+Note that stochastic sampling is used to estimate the posterior probabilities so the plots from each run will be slightly different.
+Also the final figures for the paper were generated using additional iterations to produce smoother estimates.